GOVERNMENT CODE

 Added by Acts 2023, 88th Leg., R.S., Ch.
 856 (H.B.
 3447), Sec.
 1, eff.
 September 1, 2023.

 Sec.
 482.105.
-BOARD OF DIRECTORS. (a) The commission is governed by a nine-member board of directors.
-The board is composed of:
+BOARD OF DIRECTORS. (a) The commission is governed by a board of directors composed of the following nine voting members:

 (1) three members appointed by the governor;